bbauska/TUMx-DWAPNx/README.md

 First off, to create a graph visualization we need

 two parts.
-We need a mathematical model of a graph that we\'ll use to calculate
+We need a mathematical model of a graph that we&apos;ll use to calculate

 aesthetically pleasing positions for the notes on our graphic and then